• Skip to primary navigation

 • Salt.

 • Vegan chocolate chips.
 These are optional, but so good!
-I used Enjoy Life Mega Chunks.
-Leave them out if you prefer, or switch them with fresh fruit such as blueberries, raspberries, or diced apples.
+Feel free to lave them out if you prefer.

 Tip: If you ever have overripe bananas but aren't ready to make them into muffins, freeze them!
 I keep a stash in a freezer bag at all times, and they're generally good for at least 3 months.
 When adding them to the recipe, add the banana as well as any liquid that accumulates as they thaw.